 Depending on what zone your workplace is, you may be able to go with intrinsically safe, or you may need to go with actual explosion proof lighting.
 A lot of it depends on the hazardous material itself, too.

 You must buy your explosion proof lighting fixtures from a certified vendor to make sure that they are, in fact, explosion proof.
-After all, hazardous location lighting fixtures are not something that you would ever want to get wrong, otherwise, you could potentially be putting someone’s life at risk.
+After all, hazardous location lighting fixtures are not something that you would ever want to get wrong, otherwise you could potentially be putting someone’s life at risk.

-Since safety is key, getting the right lights is important for your high-risk environment.
-Since lighting is key to, well, everything at work, getting the right kind of light for your situation is going to be as critical as all other safety gear.
+Since safety is key, getting the right lights is important for your high risk environment.
+Since lighting is key to, well, everything at work, getting the right kind of light for your situation is going to be as critical as all others safety gear.
 This explanation — as well as carefully categorized and certified lights — is going to help you get just that so that there is never any need for guesswork when it comes to choosing between one choice of light and another!